jrogge/Bezier-Curve/README.md

 # Bezier-Curve
-Program that draws a Bezier Curve between any number of points* <br />
+Program that draws a Bezier Curve between up to 33 points.
+Can also draw every lower degree curve.
-*currently only draws a curve between at most 7 points